NowSquare/Agent-AI/README.md

 - License

 ## Why this matters
 Work starts in email—quotes, questions, decisions, approvals.
 But context is scattered, and generic chatbots don’t know your business.
-Agent-AI is a personal assistant you can simply email.
+Agent AI is a personal assistant you can simply email.
 It builds long-term memory from your conversations and documents, then replies with grounded, practical help you can trust.

 ## What it does (Feature Highlights)
 - **Email-native assistant** — Send questions, tasks, and documents by email.
-Agent-AI replies in your thread.
+Agent AI replies in your thread.
 - **Multi-agent orchestration (with tools)** — Specialized agents collaborate (e.g., extract, research, plan, draft, review) and call tools when needed.
 - **Compounding memory** — A growing knowledge base from your emails and attachments that improves answers over time.
 - **Grounded responses via pgvector** — Searches your own data (emails, attachments, memories) before it speaks.